-I have seen cake pops everywhere but have never had one because I have never found a gluten free one.
+I have seen cake pops everywhere but have never had one because I could never find a gluten free one.
 I have wondered just how difficult they would be to make and it turns out that they are pretty simple to put together.

-I chose to use milk chocolate and white chocolate for the shell.
-I could not find any gluten free candy melts readily available in stores near me on short notice.
+I chose to use milk chocolate and white chocolate for the shell because I could not find any gluten free candy melts readily available in stores near me on short notice.
 I will be storing my chocolate covered cake pops in the refrigerator until dessert time.

 If you are looking for a kid friendly kitchen activity, this cake pop recipe will work for you.
-You can keep it simple or set them free with gluten free sprinkles, sanding sugar or chopped chocolate for toppings.
+You can keep the decorations simple or set them free with gluten free sprinkles, sanding sugar or chopped chocolate for toppings.

 For more delicious gluten free recipes, please visit our recipe page.